How many books are there in the Detective Galileo series? I can only find 4 in English. But there are actually 10 in Japanese and Chinese.

 A male guest called Tsukahara at the old inn that Yukawa was staying in was found dead at the base of the local cliffs.
 It looked like an accident except the dead man was a retired policeman and the cause of death was carbon monoxide poisoning.

 Up until this novel, Higashino’s treatment of Yukawa is like a mystery-solving tool.
-His appearance in most of the novels were brief and passive.
+His appearance in most of the previous works were brief and passive.
 In A Midsummer’s Equation, we see a significant departure from that.
-He was the main investigator although he wasn’t asked.
+He was the main investigator although he wasn’t even asked.

 This is the fourth collection of short stories in the Detective Galileo series.
-It again features Professor Yukawa, Detective Kusanagi and Detective Utsumi.
+There are actually 2 different editions.

-After Blast was completed and even published, Higashino felt it needed to be expanded into a full-length novel.
-So, in subsequent editions, the first 7 stories were collected together and published under The Virtual Clown, while the final story was expanded and renamed Forbidden Magic 禁断的魔术.
+After Forbidden Magic was published, Higashino felt the need to rewrite and expand the story of Blast Off into a long-form novel.
+So, changes were made to publish a second edition of both The Virtual Clown and Forbidden Magic.
+The first 7 stories were published together under The Virtual Clown, while the final story was expanded and renamed Forbidden Magic 禁断的魔术.

 Yukawa’s appearances in all 8 stories are quite substantial, a continuation from A Midsummer’s Equation.
 The 4 titles with an Asterix are in the original The Virtual Clown.